w3c/wai-intro-wcag/content/new-in-22.md

 ### 3.3.7 Accessible Authentication (A)
 <blockquote class="sc">
-  <p>For each step in an authentication process that relies on a <a href="#dfn-cognitive-function-test" class="internalDFN" data-link-type="dfn">cognitive function test</a>, at least one other authentication method is available that does not rely on a cognitive function test, or a mechanism is available to assist the user in completing the cognitive function test.</p>
+  <p>For each step in an authentication process that relies on a <a href="https://www.w3.org/TR/WCAG22/#dfn-cognitive-function-test" class="internalDFN" data-link-type="dfn">cognitive function test</a>, at least one other authentication method is available that does not rely on a cognitive function test, or a mechanism is available to assist the user in completing the cognitive function test.</p>
   <div class="note" role="note" id="issue-container-generatedID-333">
     <div role="heading" class="note-title marker" id="h-note-333"><span>Note</span></div>
     <p class="note-p">Examples of mechanisms include: 1) support for password entry by password managers to address the memorization cognitive function test, and 2) copy and paste to help address transcription cognitive function test.</p>